aurieh/discord.nvim/README.md

 To finish things off, call `:UpdateRemotePlugins` and restart Neovim.

-In Discord, under `Gaming Settings -> Game Activity`, add `aurieh/discord.nvim:
-Discord Rich Presence for Neovim` as a game by choosing "Add it".

 After that, you **must** enable the "Display currently running game as a status message" option under `Gaming Settings -> Game Activity`.